With another year drawing to a close, it is a good time to look at how the world of making investments will change over the next year and beyond.

 The Motif Investing concept has taken Wall Street by storm so much so that Investment banking heavyweights Goldman Sachs and J.P.Morgan have decided to invest in the company.

 2) Robin Hood – Is a stock brokerage website with a twist – it charges no commission!
-This platform is a real game changer as it will kick existing online stock brokers out of business really quick if they don’t change and adapt.
+This platform is a real game-changer as it will kick existing online stockbrokers out of business really quickly if they don’t change and adapt.

-This ‘robo-advisor’ way of managing your wealth by picking intelligent portfolios seems like the way forward as traditional wealth managers like Charles Schwab & Co have began to take note and are also launching there own ‘robo-advisor’ platforms.
+This ‘Robo-advisor’ way of managing your wealth by picking intelligent portfolios seems like the way forward as traditional wealth managers like Charles Schwab & Co have begun to take note and are also launching their own ‘Robo-advisor’ platforms.

-Wealthfront is targeted at the Millenial generation because they have grown up with software and expect services to be delivered online.
-I believe millenials will flock to this platform as its easy to use, very cheap to hold a portfolio and is fully automated.
-It’s fully automated nature will help eradicate the biases found in human investors.
-Wealthfront looks like it is leading the way on becoming the platform of the future and it counts Index Ventures, Ribbit Capital, Greylock Partners and DAG Ventures amongst its backers.
+Wealthfront is targeted at the Millennial generation because they have grown up with software and expect services to be delivered online.
+I believe millennials will flock to this platform as it’s easy to use, very cheap to hold a portfolio, and is fully automated.
+Its fully automated nature will help eradicate the biases found in human investors.
+Wealthfront looks like it is leading the way on becoming the platform of the future and it counts Index Ventures, Ribbit Capital, Greylock Partners, and DAG Ventures amongst its backers.

 In this new age of finance, Silicon Valley has finally met Wall Street.
 Some of these new platforms are truly remarkable and revolutionary and I for one cannot wait for them to come to the U.K. The big banks of Wall Street have already invested in these apps as they know that the threat poised by these new platforms is real!
 And you know, Silicon Valley has taken down every other industry it has come up against!